SpineML/SpineML_PreFlight/README.md

 this program also modifies the experiment.xml file, adding model configuration changes there.

-The dependency-free rapidxml header-only xml parser is used to read, modify and write out XML files.
+The dependency-free, header-only xml parser _rapidxml_ is used to read, modify and write out XML files.

-This code depends on popt (libpopt-dev) for command line option parsing and on doxygen to build the code documentation.
+This code depends on _popt_ (the package may be named _libpopt-dev_ on your OS) for command line option parsing and on _doxygen_ to build the code documentation.

 Author: Seb James
 Licence: GNU GPL